wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The TTL value of negative information is especially important, because newly added domain names cannot be used while the negative information is effective.
-Section 5 of RFC 2308 states the maximum number of negative cache TTL value is 3 hours (10800).
-So the full- service resolver SHOULD limit the maximum effective TTL value of negative responses (NSEC/NSEC3 RRs) to 10800 (3 hours).
-It is reasonably small but still effective for the purpose of this document, since it can eliminate significant amount of DNS attacks with randomly generated names.
+Section 5 of RFC 2308 states that the maximum number of negative cache TTL value is 3 hours (10800).
+It is RECOMMENDED that full-service resolvers limit the maximum effective TTL value of negative responses (NSEC/NSEC3 RRs) to this same value.

 6. Effects